AbinashBishoyi/FreeRapid/etc/readme.txt

   -h (--help,-?)      print this message
+  -v (--version)      print the version information and exit -d (--debug)        print debugging information
+  -r (--reset)        reset user properties to default values
-  -v (--version)      print the version information and exit -d (--debug)        print debugging information -Dproperty=value    Passes properties and values to the application (mostly for debug or testing purposes)
+  -Dproperty=value    Passes properties and values to the application (mostly for debug or testing purposes)

+If value of option -D is set 'default' (without ') default value will be used.

 Example - running application in debug mode:
   Windows OS: frd.exe --debug
   Linux/MacOS: java -jar frd.jar --debug